 An Individual Support Plan is established with each child and their family to identify supports provided based upon their health and safety needs, interests, choices and goals.
-Each plan is uses a person-centered planning process.
+Each plan uses as a person-centered planning process.
+For youth transitioning to adult services, it's also important to understand and learn more about supported decision-making and how it allows a person with a disability to make choices about their life.

 For more information read our Services for Children with IDD Brochure